 From affordable Alameda at €450/month to upscale Nervión, Seville is one of the best places to live in for students, expats, and young professionals relocating to Spain.
 Even though it has fewer international residents than Barcelona or Madrid, it's still one of the most popular options, thanks to its affordability and laidback lifestyle.

-Finding rental homes in Seville is gives you a one-of-a-kind opportunity as you can be a part of a diverse community.
+Finding rental homes in Seville gives you a one-of-a-kind opportunity to be part of a diverse community.
 But how do you decide which neighborhoods in Seville are best?

 Since it's a difficult job, we've made a list of the best neighborhoods in Seville for young professionals, students, and families, so you don't have to!